United States national cricket team: Beginnings

 Cricket was played throughout the Thirteen Colonies during the period of British America in the early 18th century.
 Cricket further grew in the 18th century.
 It is understood from anecdotal evidence that George Washington was a strong supporter of cricket, participating on at least one occasion in a game of wicket with his troops at Valley Forge during the American Revolution.
-John Adams was recorded as saying in Congress that if leaders of cricket clubs could be called "presidents", there was no reason why the leader of the new nation could not be called the same.

 In 1844, the United States participated in the first international cricket match.
 This was played against Canada at the St George's Cricket Club Ground, Bloomingdale Park, New York.
 This first international sporting event was attended by 20,000 people and established the longest international sporting rivalry in the modern era.
 Wagers of around $120,000 were placed on the outcome of the match.
 This is equivalent to around $1.5 million in 2007.

 Sides from England toured North America (taking in both the U.S. and Canada) following the English cricket seasons of 1859, 1868 and 1872.
 These were organized as purely commercial ventures.
 Most of the matches of these early touring teams were played "against odds", that is to say the home team was permitted to have more than eleven players (usually twenty-two) in order to make a more even contest.